ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 Retrieve ATT&CK Tags
 ====================

-As of ThreatConnect version 7.2, the API response for a GET request to the ``/v3/tags`` endpoint will include standard Tags and system-generated ATT&CK® Tags (i.e., Tag objects that include the ``techniqueId`` field).
+As of ThreatConnect version 7.2, the API response for a GET request to the ``/v3/tags`` endpoint will include standard Tags and system-generated ATT&CK Tags (i.e., Tag objects that include the ``techniqueId`` field).
 An ATT&CK Tag is a system-generated Tag representing a MITRE ATT&CK® Enterprise technique or sub-technique.

 To retrieve only ATT&CK Tags, send the following request: